 Microservices are small components that are easy to build, deploy, and update.
 Based on the requirements, microservices are easy to scale up and down.
 As each microservice is easily manageable and independent, the cost of scaling is also significantly lower compared to the monolith.

 This is an example of a Java microservice with REST API.
-You can create as many services as you want with REST endpoints as per your requirements and architecture.
+You can create as many services as you want with REST endpoints per your requirements and architecture.

 import org.springframework.boot.*;